jcaip/jcaip.github.io/_posts/2020-03-14-Kernels-and-Cliques.md

 <!--more-->

-### Some Background

-Let's say we have an encoder $f$ that maps a sentence into a vector, but in a "meaningful" way.
-So that the semantic meaning of the sentence is directly tied to the direction of the vector.

 Then for some text classification task, we add a linear and softmax layer on top of the encoder and train end-to-end to fine-tune the model.

-This is a very straightforward and effective way to for supervised learning, but how can we use them for unsupervised learning?
+This is a very straightforward and effective way to use representations for supervised learning, but how about for unsupervised learning?

 One idea is to run k-means on the encoded vectors.